bhubinet/ionic4guide/README.md

 # Guide Ionic 4
-This guide will register tips or problems that you can encounter during your app development.
+This guide will register tips or problems that you can encounter during your app development. **All the guide is available in Wiki.**

 # Improve your application